afondiel/Self-Driving-Cars-Specialization/Course2-State-Estimation-and-Localization-for-Self-Driving-Cars/course2-w4-notes.md

 <img src="./resources/w4/img/l3-icp3.png" width="480" style="border:0px solid #FFFFFF; padding:1px; margin:1px">

-- So in the next iteration, we use the new translation and rotation to transform the point cloud and then find the closest matches, solve for the optimal transformation, and keep going until we reach the optimum after a few iteration
+- In the next iteration, we use the new translation and rotation to transform the point cloud and then find the closest matches, solve for the optimal transformation, and keep going until we reach the optimum after a few iteration

 **ICP - Solving for the Optimal Transformation**